torgtrungus/slackescapepod/README.md

 1. On your Slack's webapp, go to Tools & Settings > Workspace Settings > Import/Export Data (button), and export everything.
 'About this Workspace' in the Workspace Settings.
 Export the zip file.

 2. Get emoji token by following the [tutorial link](https://api.slack.com/tutorials/tracks/getting-a-token) WITH ANOTHER STEP ADDED:
  - Once you get to the 'Review summary & create your app' screen, edit the configurations.
-It needs this added to the list of scopes:
+This needs to be added to the list of scopes:
 `emoji:read`
 Then, continue until you get the token.